 Over the years, the Reformed Dutch Church of Raritan grew and prospered.
 In 1834, twenty-four members withdrew and organized the Second Reformed Church in Somerville.
 Both churches continued to grow and a cordial relationship was maintained between the First and Second Reformed Churches of Somerville throughout the next 140 years.
 In 1974, the two churches were re-united.

-In 2010, Third Reformed Church in Raritan (established in 1848) was disbanded, and was merged with United Reformed Church.
-Thus, United is now a congregation of three historic congregations.
+In 2010, Third Reformed Church in Raritan (established in 1848) was disbanded and merged with United Reformed Church; now a congregation of three historic congregations.

 Today, the congregation of the United Reformed Church worships in the beautiful edifice at 100 West Main Street, formerly the Second Reformed Church.
 The building was designed and constructed in 1893-94 in the Richardsonian Romanesque style of architecture, which is characterized by low granite columns, unmatched towers facing the street, and rough-hewn stone (Alexander Hall in Princeton is another fine example of the style.).
 The impressive pulpit in the sanctuary was dedicated in memory of the Frelinghuysens and was originally installed in the First Reformed Church building.
 All are welcome to worhsip with us on Sundays at 10:00 a.m.!